happygoals/takeaways/docs/Project Management/Quality assurance steps & needs.md

 ### Q2.
 As a software developer, what do you do?

- -> Reworking/refactoring/make it better.
+ -> Reworking / refactoring / make it better.
- -> Lean helps us understand how to avoid some refactoring that isn't necessary.
-(Preventing waste)
+ -> Lean helps us understand how to avoid some refactoring that isn't necessary (Preventing waste).